WestJet RBC® World Elite Mastercardǂ: Earn Up to 70,000 WestJet Points

 With a lower annual fee, the earning rates on the card are also reduced, outlined as follows:

-• Earn 1.5% back in WestJet dollars per dollar spent on eligible WestJet flights and vacations
+• Earn 1.5 WestJet points per dollar spent on eligible WestJet flights, WestJet Vacations, and Sunwing Vacations

-• Earn 1% back in WestJet dollars per dollar spent on all other eligible purchases
+• Earn 1 WestJet point per dollar spent on all other eligible purchases

-Fortunately, you’ll also enjoy an annual WestJet companion voucher on this card; however, it’s important to note that it comes with more restrictions than its World Elite counterpart.
+Fortunately, you’ll also enjoy an annual WestJet companion voucher on this card after spending $2,500 annually; however, it’s important to note that it comes with more restrictions than its World Elite counterpart.

-The annual companion voucher on the WestJet RBC® Mastercard is valid for travel anywhere in Canada or the continental United States (excluding Hawaii) for a $199 base fare.
-Note that the companion voucher on the WestJet RBC® World Elite Mastercard can also be used for flights to Hawaii, Mexico, and the rest of WestJet’s network.
+The annual companion voucher on the WestJet RBC® Mastercard is valid for travel anywhere in Canada or the continental United States (excluding Hawaii) starting from a $199 base fare.
+Note that the companion voucher on the WestJet RBC® World Elite Mastercardǂ can also be used for flights to Hawaii, Mexico, and the rest of WestJet’s network.

 As a lower-tier card, the insurance coverage is less comprehensive; however, you’ll still enjoy the following coverage: